 Visualizing Node Mobility¶

-This showcase consists of one simulation model that demonstrates important features of the mobility visualizer.
+This showcase demonstrates the capabilities of the mobility visualizer.

 About the Visualizer¶